gopinnath/quick-ansible-vault/README.md

 ```

 # Execute
+The file that needs to be encrypted can be placed inside the folder "working/source" (of the cloned project folder) with ".yml" as extension.
 Execute//Run the Docker Container and generate the encrypted file using the command below:
 ```
 docker run --env password=<<Password>> --mount type=bind,source=<<Working Folder>>,target=/var/working quick-ansible-vault:v1
 ```
 NOTE:
 - &lt;&lt;Passowrd>> needs to be replaced with appropriate password that you would like to utilize.
 - &lt;&lt;Working Folder>> needs to be replaced with the path to working folder within this code.
+For example, if you have cloned this repository on the folder called "C:\codebase" then the value for "Working Folder" would be "C:\codebase\quick-ansible-vault\working".
+Also you need to make sure that this folder is added in the Docker -> Resources -> FILE SHARING.